Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.French.txt

 HISTORY

+Version 0.6 Beta
+- Cutscene in Dragonspear Basement should not loop if one of the new reply options is chosen.
+- Reply options should cycle back to correct dialogues states in all cases.

 Version 0.5 Beta
 - Fixed installation problems if "Add Stat-Based Observations and Quest Options" component was installed via Themed Tweaks mod.
 - Component 1 "Add Stat-Based Observations and Quest Options from Lauriel's Themed Tweaks Mod" updated to changes v0.2: Wrong variable references fixed; Reply option about Hooded Man inside the palace will only show if the Hooded Man was inide the palace; Added WEIGHT #-1 to Edwin's dialogue so it won't get blocked; cutscene changed to make texts better readable; setting of variable for generic NPC dialogues will not loop; Corrected string reference error for BG:SoD.